Annotations in Source Code

 using JetBrains.Annotations;directive, and use the corresponding Alt+Enter action to automatically fetch the package.

-You can simply add a project reference to the JetBrains.Annotations.dll, which you can find in the JetBrains Rider installation directory under lib\ReSharperHost.
+You can add a project reference to the JetBrains.Annotations.dll, which you can find in the JetBrains Rider installation directory under lib\ReSharperHost.

 You can also embed attribute declarations anywhere in your project, using the default